aldettinger/camel-quarkus-workshop/README.md

  * [https://medium.com/@gayanper/sdkman-on-windows-661976238042](https://medium.com/@gayanper/sdkman-on-windows-661976238042)
  * [https://maven.apache.org/guides/getting-started/windows-prerequisites.html](https://maven.apache.org/guides/getting-started/windows-prerequisites.html)

-As a last step, let's clone the workshop github project locally in a folder of your choice, let's call this folder  ${CQ_WORKSHOP_DIRECTORY} :
+As a last step, let's clone the workshop github project locally in a folder of your choice, let's call this folder `${CQ_WORKSHOP_DIRECTORY}` :

 ```
 cd ${CQ_WORKSHOP_DIRECTORY}
 git clone git@github.com:aldettinger/camel-quarkus-workshop.git
 ```

-Note that during the workshop, you'll have to replace ${CQ_WORKSHOP_DIRECTORY} by the folder you have choosen.
+Note that during the workshop, you'll have to replace `${CQ_WORKSHOP_DIRECTORY}` by the folder you have chosen.
 For instance, one can list the folder present in the workshop folder as below:

 ```